balzhan-kanatbek/balzhan-kanatbek/README.md

 ---
 ### Hello World!
-<p>Experienced in building responsive, accessible, and user-centered web interfaces with strong attention to and interest in UI/UX design.
+<p>I am a Web Developer experienced in building responsive, accessible, and user-centered web interfaces with strong attention to and interest in UI/UX design.
 Proficient in state management, API integrations, and writing clean, maintainable code.
 Passionate about creating high-quality, modern front-end solutions and continuously learning new tech.
 </p>

 ---